 Whistleblowers recovered over $300 million for reporting fraud in 2018, with $39 million being awarded to a single whistleblower.

-Whistleblowers who risk reporting fraud on the government are potentially entitled to monetary whistleblower rewards under the False Claims Act.
-The False Claims Act provides that private individuals, or whistleblowers, can file civil lawsuits on behalf of the government against an individual, company, or other organization that commits fraud on the government.
-If the defendant is found to have violated the False Claims Act, it will be ordered to pay three times the amount of monetary damages sustained by the government, plus a penalty of up to $11,000 per false claim submitted by the defendant.
-The person who initiated the successful lawsuit (i.e., the relator) may receive a portion of the damages paid to the government as a whistleblower reward.
+The False Claims Act (“FCA”) provides that private individuals, or whistleblowers, can file civil lawsuits on behalf of the government against an individual, company, or other organization that commits fraud on the government.
+If the defendant is found to have violated the FCA, it will be ordered to pay three times the amount of monetary damages sustained by the government, plus a penalty of up to $11,000 per false claim submitted by the defendant.

-- A reduced amount if the relator planned and initiated the false claims that formed the basis of the qui tam action.
-If the relator is convicted of a crime associated with the false claims, the relator will not receive anything.
+- A reduced amount if the whistleblower planned and initiated the false claims that formed the basis of the qui tam

-The percentage the relator receives is determined by the court handling the case after it considers the overall situation, including the relator’s contribution to the action.
-The relator may also be awarded reasonable expenses and attorney’s fees.
+The percentage the whistleblower receives is determined by the court handling the case after it considers the overall situation, including the whistleblower’s contribution to the action.
+The whistleblower may also be awarded reasonable expenses and attorney’s fees.